-Even with a high-quality human hair wig like one of ours, the lifespan will depend heavily on how you care for it.
+Even with a high-quality human hair wig, the lifespan will depend heavily on how you care for it.
 We’ve done our part to produce a luxurious hairpiece; now it’s your turn to maintain it.

-Think about it.
-Would you put just anything on your own hair?
-Would you risk brushing out tangles, resulting in breakage?
-No way, right?
-Your new hairpiece is the same.
-It needs care and attention to look and feel its best.
-Luckily, caring for your new Luxe Designer Wig isn’t complicated, but there are a few things you should know to keep it looking as gorgeous and glossy as the day you got it.
+Luckily, caring for your new wig isn’t complicated, but there are a few things you should know to keep it looking as gorgeous as the day you got it.

 1. Don’t go overboard on the washing

-Unlike your real hair, which absorbs natural oils right from your skin, a wig can definitely go more than a couple days without being washed.
-As a general rule, we suggest washing your human hair wig after about 7-10 uses.
-A great way to get more use between washes is to use a wig cap, which will absorb oils and other residue.
+Unlike your real hair, which absorbs natural oils right from your scalp, a wig can go a long time without being washed.
+As a general rule, we suggest washing your human hair wig after about 7-10 uses or once every two weeks.
+A great way to get more use between washes is to use a wig cap, which will absorb oils and other residues.
 Using less product also helps lengthen the lifespan of your wig and can reduce the amount of washing it requires.

 2. Wash under the shower, not in the sink